 - The quality of food (for your health).

 Most diets, therefore, focus on altering quality or quantity.
 Rules, like restricting certain foods or controlling what time you can eat, are examples of this.
 And even if a diet focuses on quality OR quantity only, the other is often affected.
 Paleo, for example, focuses on quality but by eliminating so many foods, quantity is often reduced.
-If your diet was full of processed foods, salty snacks, and desserts, it is going to be hard to achieve that same quantity on meats, nuts, fruits, and vegetables.
-Macros focuses on hitting a specific number of protein, carbohydrate, and fat grams.
+If your diet was full of processed foods, salty snacks, and desserts, it is going to be hard to achieve that same quantity of meats, nuts, fruits, and vegetables.
+Macros focus on hitting a specific number of protein, carbohydrate, and fat grams.
 Some individuals may end up eating more whole foods because they get “more” food (in terms of volume) when they choose fruits and vegetables over chips.

 Since quantity isn’t restricted on Paleo, you can simply overindulge on the high-calorie items.
 For example, one can over-indulge on almond butter and bacon and end up eating more fat than they need.
 Their body composition suffers.